jizhi0v0/app-update-cheker/README.md

 It's a very simple implement.
 No framework.
 Just run 「python main.py」

-You can see the support apps in config folder.
+You can see the support apps in config folder.If u want to check more AppStore APPs, just edit config/app_to_link_mapping_appstore.json file

+Key is App name, value is the APP Store Link!

 I wrote this project because I always love checking apps for updates.